aws-samples/amazon-forecast-samples/workshops/pre_POC_workshop/install-forecast-solution.md

 Before starting the workshop, log into your AWS account and install our CloudFormation template:

-1. **Log in to your AWS account**.
+1. **Log in to AWS using an Admin account**.
 If you do not already have one, <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">create an AWS account</a>.
 2. **Install the AWS CloudFormation template.** Choose the Region closest to you:

    * Tokyo: <a href="https://console.aws.amazon.com/cloudformation/home?region=ap-northeast-1#/stacks/new?stackName=forecast-stack&templateURL=https:%2F%2Fs3.amazonaws.com%2Fsolutions-reference%2Fimproving-forecast-accuracy-with-machine-learning%2Flatest%2Fimproving-forecast-accuracy-with-machine-learning-demo.template" target="_blank"> ap-northeast-1</a>